saeednj/SAT-encoding/crypto/README.md

 ```

 generates a preimage instance for a 20 round SHA-256 with a randomly generated
 target output.
-You can also specify the type adder encodings, which is
+You can also specify the type of adder encodings, which is
 implemented in the `core` encoder.
 Note that using `espresso` adders requires
 having `espresso` logic minimizer installed.

 ## Verify
-To verify that the solution that is gotten from a SAT solver actually hashes to
+To verify that the solution found by a SAT solver actually hashes to
 the target, you can use vrifiers for each hash function.
 First, to build them,
 run `make verify`.
 For example, consider that you solved the above created
 instance and recorded the solution in `sha256-20-preimage.sol`.
 To verify the